 Right at this very moment, I am finding the biggest hurdle is the ever changing world of finance for investors.
 Lending policies have really tightened across the board as passed on by APRA, and what used to be a very straightforward process, can now prove very challenging.

-A recent example of this was with a purchase mid this year.
+A recent example of this was with a purchase last year.
 I found a property that ticked all the boxes – purchase price of $110 000.
 It needed a good renovation and I knew once complete I would get $260+ per week.
 At the time, I had made the decision that I was going to purchase this one in my name only (other loans except one were in joint ownership) I knew this could prove challenging, as with any joint debt I knew lenders would factor in 100% liability of these loan amounts and, not 50%.
 I knew that if I had a chance of getting this through, I needed to find a lender that accepted the majority of rental received towards my serviceability to counteract the percentage of liability they would factor in my serviceability.

 Now some lenders only count 6% rental yield towards serviceability, others factor in 70% of rental income.
 I’m sure there is a list a mile long of what lenders will and won’t accept when it comes to being able to show you can service a loan and it changes constantly, so I feel that pre-approval half the time isn’t relevant when you need to move on it.
 I knew of a specialised lender that I had used before who factor in 100% rental income, but only accessible by a broker.
 My experience with brokers to date had not been favourable and time wasn’t on my side.
 Thankfully I know how important it is to keep my paperwork up to date, so when I engaged a broker, I had everything they needed on each property to source lending options and but an application together.
 I had 30 days before settlement.